Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 NOTE!
 I had to `parseFloat(d.x)` since the values from the CSV file are imported as strings!

 I scaled and offset the values.
-This places the 0,0 corredinate in the center of the document.
+This places the 0,0 coordinate in the center of the document.

-Let's set the size of the circles based om the populations.
+Let's set the size of the circles based on the populations.
 These population numbers are really big some are in millions!
 We need to scale these values.

 Try this: